L'Aigle family: Foundation and initial rise

 Richer, the new lord of L'Aigle, was unable to capitalize on his father's sacrifice, his family only holding two English manors in 1086, Witley and Mildenhall, and unlike many Norman families, the L'Aigles did not shift their centre of power to England.
-Richer did appear at the royal court in 1081 and a brother, Robert, would serve the Anglo-Norman noble, Robert de Tosny of Belvoir.
+Richer did appear at the royal court in 1081 and a brother, Robert, served the Anglo-Norman nobleman Robert de Tosny of Belvoir.
 Like his father, Richer died fighting for William the Conqueror at the Siege of Sainte-Suzanne in 1084, where his brother Gilbert of L'Aigle led a revenge assault in January 1085.
-As 'Gilbert de Aquila', this famous Norman knight would feature in Rudyard Kipling's tale, "Old Men at Pevensey", part of his Puck of Pook's Hill.
+As "Gilbert de Aquila", this famous Norman knight was featured in Rudyard Kipling's tale "Old Men at Pevensey", part of his 1906 short story collection Puck of Pook's Hill.
 He was given the castle of Exmes by Robert Curthose in 1089.
-Under the leadership of two Gilberts, Richer's brother and son of the same name, the family would continue to support the Norman dukes, though it becomes difficult to distinguish the two prior to the death of the elder Gilbert, killed at Moulins-la-Marche in an ambush by vassals of Geoffrey, Count of Mortagne, in what may have been a kidnap and ransom scheme gone awry.
+Under the leadership of two Gilberts, Richer's brother and son of the same name, the family continued to support the Norman dukes, though it becomes difficult to distinguish the two prior to the death of the elder Gilbert, who was killed at Moulins-la-Marche in an ambush by vassals of Geoffrey, Count of Mortagne, in what may have been a kidnapping and ransom scheme gone awry.
 To prevent bloody reprisals, Count Geoffrey offered his daughter Juliana in marriage to the younger Gilbert, Richer's son.
-This marriage would provide the family with a web of prominent connections that included the King of Navarre and Aragon, who was the bride's first cousin.
-The family also married again into the Anglo-Norman nobility, perhaps through the influence of Richer's wife Judith and her brother, Hugh, Earl of Chester, their daughter Matilda would marry Robert de Mowbray, Earl of Northumberland, later divorcing the disgraced Earl and taking his lands with her into a second marriage with a royal favourite, Nigel d'Aubigny.
+This marriage would provide the family with a web of prominent connections that included Alfonso the Battler, King of Navarre and Aragon, who was the bride's first cousin.
+The family also married again into the Anglo-Norman nobility, perhaps through the influence of Richer's wife Judith and her brother, Hugh, Earl of Chester, as their daughter Matilda married Robert de Mowbray, Earl of Northumberland, later divorcing the disgraced Earl and taking his lands with her into a second marriage with a royal favourite, Nigel d'Aubigny.